hyperledger/fabric/docs/source/certs_management.md

 ### Client Certificates

-Three types of Client Certificates are issued for each organization:
+**Description**: Three types of Client Certificates are issued for each organization:

 1. Certificates used to authenticate an identity to the Gateway when submitting transactions
 2. Client-side TLS certificates used to establish a secure network link to a Gateway peer